kytk/tame-q/README.md

     6. Calculation of SUVR values for each region and creation of summary tables

 ## System Requirements
-- The following software and libraries must be installed: Python 3 (with Nibabel, Scipy, Matplotlib, and Numpy), FSL (version 6.0.5.2 or later), FreeSurfer (version 7.3.2 or later), and SPM (preferably standalone version).
+- The following software and libraries must be installed: Python 3 (with Nibabel, Scipy, Matplotlib, and Numpy), FSL (version 6.0.5.2 or later), FreeSurfer (version 7.4.1), and SPM (preferably standalone version).
-- The recommended setup involves running Lin4Neuro on VirtualBox, but the scripts can also run on individual environments where the above software is installed.
+- The recommended setup involves running Lin4Neuro on Docker or VirtualBox, but the scripts can also run on individual environments where the above software is installed.
 In such cases, please ensure to appropriately modify the path of config.env to match your environment.

 ## TAME-Q Virtual Environments
 To run **TAME-Q**, we provide a customized virtual environment based on **Lin4Neuro (Ubuntu 22.04)** optimized for TAME-Q.
 It is distributed in two formats:
-1. **OVA file** for use with VirtualBox
+1. **Docker container**
-2. **Docker container**
+2. **OVA file** for use with VirtualBox

 ### Common Setup Steps
 - On your host machine, create a folder named **`share`**.